mdzri/mdzri.github.io/README.md

 ---

 ### 🧠 Powered by researchers
-Built by basezsh, maintained by the community.
+maintained by your and the strongly community.
-Stay light.
-Stay fast.
-Stay human.
+Stay light. fast. humanity.